 For some projects there will be similar challenges when determining the sound levels associated with the development.
-Where possible, site visits to understand the sound environment will assist the professional in understanding the sources contributing to the sound environment, and where these may not be typical due to current circumstances.
+Where permitted, site visits to understand the sound environment will assist the professional in understanding the sources contributing to the sound environment, and where these may not be typical due to current circumstances.
 Any such site visits would need to comply with any restrictions on movement and ensure that social distancing is embedded within the site visit methodology.

-For transport schemes, there may be a heavier reliance on predicted sound levels to describe the baseline conditions, with a corresponding need to source flow/activity data.
-There are now many sources of transport data available and these should be used, where possible, as an alternative to, or to augment direct site measurements to describe baseline conditions.
+For transport schemes, there will have to be a reliance on predicted sound levels to describe the baseline conditions, with a corresponding need to source flow/activity data.
+There are now many sources of transport data available and these should be used, where possible, along with previously made direct site measurements to describe baseline conditions.